ofekbarshalom/CPP3/README.md

 - A complete GUI using SFML
 - Full game logic, role mechanics, and turn handling
-- Robust unit tests written with doctest
+- Unit tests written with doctest
 - Verified to be memory-safe with Valgrind

 ---